geraint360/pdf-squeeze/README.md

 # `pdf-squeeze` — high-quality PDF compression for macOS (zsh, Apple Silicon)

-World’s-best-without-OCR PDF compressor for the command line.
+PDF compressor for the command line.
 Auto-tunes per file by analysing embedded images; preserves vector text and layout.
 Written for Apple Silicon; no Rosetta.
+Designed to replace PDFSqueezer.app which is an excellent tool but still relies on Rosetta.

 - zsh-native (no bashisms)
 - Presets: **light**, **standard** (default), **extreme**, **lossless**, **archive**